Using Laravel components individually

 Container

-Out of all components, illuminate/container is the easiest one to install and use.
+Out of all components presented in this post, illuminate/container is the easiest one to install and use.

 <?php